The City of Frisco provides 49 parks ranging from neighborhood parks to large sports complexes, along with a system of trails.

 Hope Park at Frisco Commons is designed for kids with all abilities!
 Padded ground and adaptive playground equipment provide a place for anyone to play.

-Frisco has nine areas where you can get away from the city and enjoy a hike, discover native plants and animals, or some quiet time by a stream or pond.
+Frisco has ten areas where you can get away from the city and enjoy a hike, discover native plants and animals, or some quiet time by a stream or pond.

 There’s a good chance you’ll find a neighborhood park close to home for active play and fresh air.
 Neighborhood parks have playgrounds and open space and depending on location, basketball courts, trails and more.